Filters

 Trader Criteria

 Use this when you want to follow a class of traders rather than specific addresses: “smart whales” rather than “this list of 20 wallets”.
 Set thresholds on the metrics that capture what “smart” means to you (Sharpe for risk-adjusted return, Trader Score for an opinionated composite, Closed Positions for sample-size, etc.).
-Any trader whose lifetime stats clear all the bars matches.
+Any trader whose stats clear all the bars matches.

 Set min and/or max for any combination: